-The so-called exponential dichotomy for dynamically defined self-adjoint operators consists in identifying their spectra with the subset of $\mathbb{C}$ for which the associated cocycle is non-uniformly hyperbolic.
+The so-called exponential dichotomy for dynamically defined self-adjoint operators consists in identifying their spectra with the subset of $\mathbb{C}$ for which the associated cocycle is non-uniformly hyperbolic; roughly, this means that if a solution to the eigenvalue equation associated with an element of a family of dynamically defined self-adjoint operators, $(H_\omega)_\omega$ (where $\omega$ belongs to a compact metric space $\Omega$), at $z$ in the spectrum of $H_\omega$ has an exponential behavior at $\pm\infty$ (that is, it does not decay or grow exponentially at $\pm\infty$), then its rate of exponential decay or growth depends on $\omega$ (see Definition~\ref{UHC}).

 Such relations between differential equations and spectral properties of the corresponding operators were firstly explored in~\cite{sell74,sell76ii,sell76iii,sell78iv}, where the concept of Sacker-Sell spectrum was presented; we also refer to \cite{palmer82} and \cite{sell80}, where the authors have explored similar relations between spectrum and hyperbolicity.

-It was in~\cite{jonhson86} that these ideas were first presented for dynamically defined scalar Schr\"odinger operators, for which there is a spectral characterization of the spectrum in terms of the existence of a dominated splitting for the respective cocycle.
-In \cite{marx14}, there is a extension of this result to dynamically defined scalar Jacobi operators, including also the singular case.
-In \cite{haro13}, there is another extension of this result, now to matrix-valued operators with dynamically defined potentials, based on the results of \cite{sell76ii}.
+It was in~\cite{jonhson86} that these ideas were first presented for dynamically defined scalar Schr\"odinger operators, for which there is a spectral characterization of the spectrum in terms of the existence of uniform hyperbolicity for the respective cocycle.
+In \cite{marx14}, there is an extension of this result (by replacing the notion of uniform hyperbolicity with the notion of dominated splitting) to scalar quasiperiodic Jacobi operators (with a minimal base dynamics), including also the singular case; such result was extended in~\cite{alkorn} for dynamically defined scalar Jacobi operators whose general base dynamics is only transitive (by extending the results of dominated splitting for $\mathbb{M}(2,\mathbb{C})$-cocycles).
+In \cite{haro13}, there is another extension of Johnson's theorem, now to matrix-valued operators with dynamically defined potentials, based on the results of \cite{sell76ii}.

-In the scope of the theory of dynamical systems, the equivalence between the existence of a dominated splitting and hyperbolicity is a subject of great interest; one of the most important references on this subject is \cite{shub70}.
+In the scope of the theory of dynamical systems, the equivalence between the existence of a dominated splitting and hyperbolicity is a subject of great interest; one of the most important references is \cite{shub70}.
+As discussed in~\cite{alkorn,marx14}, this equivalence occurs for dynamically defined scalar Jacobi operators, including the singular case.
 In \cite{pesin07}, a connection between uniform hyperbolicity and the existence of families of invariant cones is presented.